shadi1717/oracle-cloud-data-platform-workshop/Lab100/LabGuide100.md

 -   The following lab requires an Oracle Public Cloud account.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
 -   The estimated time to complete this lab is 30 minutes.

+### Extra Resources
+-   To learn more about Oracle Autonomous Data Warehouse (ADW), feel free to watch the following video by clicking on this link: [ADW - How it Works](https://www.youtube.com/watch?v=f4BurlkdEQM)
+-   To learn more about Oracle Application Express (APEX), feel free to explore the capabilities by clicking on this link: [APEX Overview](https://apex.oracle.com/en/)
+-   Additionally, to see an example of what kind of sites and apps are possible to quickly create with APEX, check out a showcase by clicking on this link: [Built with APEX](https://www.builtwithapex.com/)

 ## Part 1.
 Provisioning an ADW Instance